NeddTheRedd/NeddTheRedd/README.md

-Hi, I'm Lee

-* Studying computer science degree at the University of Victoria (third year)<br>
-* I have a keen interest in games and [music](https://open.spotify.com/artist/50gZGkC4xYd5vJUBEnXwXP) <br>
-* I’m looking to collaborate on data analytics projects, particularly related to music <br>
-* I’m looking for help with a chess hybrid game written in C++ ... find it in my [projects](https://github.com/NeddTheRedd/Portfolio-Index)! <br>
+**Hello, I'm Lee**, a third-year computer science student at the University of Victoria.
+My interests lie at the intersection of [music](https://open.spotify.com/artist/50gZGkC4xYd5vJUBEnXwXP), data analysis, and technology.
+Currently, I'm eager to collaborate on projects within these realms.
+If you share these interests, **let's connect!** <br>

 ---
 #### CONNECT WITH ME: